Equity & Advocacy Coordinator 186 views4 applications

 • Ability to provide support and training to other staff

-• Understanding of culturally-specific resources available within the community.
+• Knowledgeable of resources available within the Rochester community.

 • Effective intercultural communication skills and the ability to advocate/address issues of diversity

-• Sensitivity and understanding of specific barriers which may lead to lack of access and engagement
+• Sensitivity and understanding of specific barriers, which may lead to a lack of access and engagement

 • Must adhere to ULR’s non-discrimination policies

-• Ability to effectively interact with co-workers and clients with diverse ethnic backgrounds, religious views, cultural backgrounds, lifestyles, and sexual orientation, and to treat each individual with respect and dignity
+• Ability to effectively interact with co-workers and clients with diverse ethnic backgrounds, religious views, cultural backgrounds, lifestyles, and sexual orientations and to treat each individual with respect and dignity